mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/application-deployment/index.md

 export WORKSPACE_NAMESPACE=<workspace_namespace>
 ```

-After creating a GitRepository, use either the Kommander UI or the CLI to deploy your catalog applications.
+After creating a GitRepository, use either the DKP UI or the CLI to deploy your catalog applications.

-## Deploy the application using the Kommander UI
+## Deploy the application using the DKP UI

-Follow these steps to deploy your catalog applications from the Kommander UI:
+Follow these steps to deploy your catalog applications from the DKP UI:

 1. Select the desired **Workspace**